 Automatic Alerts of Updates to NERC Reliability Standards

-MetricStream NERC Compliance Management Solution automatically identifies and imports NERC regulations/rules from the NERC website or other external information sources.
-The solution captures information such as the standard, requirement, effective date (application date) and application zone.
-Users can filter out the relevant content, accept or reject updates, and import the content to a centralized library for creating actions, tasks, controls and compliance assessment processes.Users can also maintain multiple versions of regulatory requirements (e.g. NERC CIP v3.0, v 4.0 and v5.0), and compare them to identify noncompliance gaps or risks to managed security and operations infrastructure.
+MetricStream NERC Compliance Management Solution automatically identifies and imports NERC regulations from the NERC website or other external information sources.
+The solution captures information such as the standardís specific requirements, effective dates for application within the industry, and application zones.
+Internal compliance professionals can filter relevant content, accept or reject updates, and import contents to a centralized library for creating actions, tasks, controls, and compliance assessment processes.
+Multiple versions of regulatory requirements, such as NERC CIP version 3 and version 5, can be maintained within the system for comparison against possible non-compliance gaps or risks to managed security and operations infrastructure.

 NERC Compliance Assessments

-The MetricStream solution supports assessments based on predefined criteria and checklists, and has a mechanism for scoring, tabulating and reporting the results.
-Control assessments can be designed and assigned based on roles and responsibilities, and scheduled either periodically or based on the compliance requirements and associated risk.
-For compliance requirements supported by IT applications(especially NERC-CIP), assessments can be configured to analyze application data for its completeness, accuracy, validity, authorization and access rules.
-A centralized repository of all assessments, with easy search capabilities, ensures that internal auditors can easily provide documentation and evidence of compliance.
+MetricStream NERC Compliance Management Solution supports assessments based on predefined criteria.
+This solution also allows for customized checklists for scoring, tabulating, and reporting the results.
+Control assessments can be designed based on assigned roles and responsibilities and scheduled for periodic checks based upon the requirements and associated risks.
+For Information Technology requirements, such as the NERC CIP Standards, these assessments can be configured to analyze application data for its completeness, accuracy, validity, authenticity, authorization, and other access control rules.
+A centralized repository of all assessments allows for easy search capabilities, ensuring that internal auditors and compliance professionals can provide timely documentation and evidence of compliance.

 Risk Assessment and Management

-MetricStream NERC Compliance Management Solution helps manage complete audit lifecycle, including audit planning, resource management, task scheduling, escalation, monitoring and reporting.
-The solution includes capabilities for preparing a compliance questionnaire, conducting mock audits, communicating with external/internal auditors, tracking issues, and negotiating with auditors to resolve these issues.
-Using the solution, internal auditors can conduct checklist based or work paper based audits, including activities such as searching and selecting checklistsfrom the central repository, creating new checklists, and saving multiple checklist versions in the central repository
+MetricStream NERC Compliance Management Solution helps manage complete audit lifecycle, including audit planning, resource management, task scheduling, & the escalation, monitoring, & reporting of findings.
+The solution includes capabilities for preparing a compliance questionnaire, conducting mock audits, tracking known issues, communicating issues with external & internal auditors, & negotiating with auditors to resolve these issues.
+Using this solution, internal auditors can search for & customize checklists, create new checklists, & save multiple checklist versions from the central repository

 Risk Based Asset Management